How to port your number to Mint Mobile

-2. Gather some information from your current carrier, including your account number, PIN or password, and ZIP code associated with your previous carrier.
-You'll find your account number at the top of most paperwork, including phone bills and receipts, but if you're unsure about any information, you should call your existing carrier's customer service line.
+2. Gather some information from your current carrier, including your account number, PIN or password, and the ZIP code or billing address associated with the account.
+You'll find your account number at the top of most paperwork, including phone bills and receipts.
+Still, if you're unsure about any information, you can call your existing carrier's customer service line.

 That's it!
-Once you're done, you can create a Mint Mobile account to keep track of your plan, but the porting process should be out of your hands and your number will change over automatically.
+Once you're done, you can create a Mint Mobile account to keep track of your plan, but the porting process should be out of your hands, and your number will change over automatically.
 Depending on various factors like your previous carrier, the transfer could be instant or take up to 48 hours — just be patient.
 Transfers from a landline service could take longer.

 If you have any questions along the way, you can always call Mint Mobile's customer service at 800-683-7392 or chat with an agent online.
-But once the number transfer is complete, you'll receive a welcome text from Mint confirming your phone number, and in most cases, your existing service will cancel automatically.
-From here, all that's left is to enjoy your new service!
+But once the number transfer is complete, you'll receive a welcome text from Mint confirming your Mint Mobile port number, and in most cases, your existing service will cancel automatically.
+From here, all that's left is to enjoy your new service.